Background

 For the past year, both alternators have been operating as part of an In-Service Experience Trial with Ricardo, a necessary step towards full approval.
 As is often the case with trials of this nature, their operation has provided valuable new insights.
 The trial is due to conclude on 31st December 2026, which places a degree of time pressure on the team to finalise, refine and fully test the revised ADA design.

 Under normal conditions this system performs well, with the alternator rotor running at high speed as intended.
 However, if the driving axle suddenly stops, the drive belts also halt instantaneously, while the rotating mass within the alternator still carries considerable energy.
-With nowhere for this energy to be dissipated, the result is failure of the drive belt.
+With nowhere for this energy to be dissipated, the result is failure of one of the internal drive belts.
 Having now reached the third replacement belt, it is clear that a design change is required to address this issue and ensure long-term reliability.

 Next Steps

 With the root cause now understood, a clear solution has been identified.
-Alan Parkin is ready to incorporate a clutch into the alternator drive to protect the system from shock loads.
+Our preferred Engineering Design Consultant is ready to incorporate a clutch into the alternator drive to protect the system from shock loads.
 To deliver this modification within the timescale of the Ricardo trial, however, we now need the support of our supporters to help fund the work.

-The next step is to install this modification on the locomotive and accumulate between 1,000 and 2,000 miles of running before the end of 2026.
-This will allow Ricardo to confirm that the solution performs as intended and to formally approve the design for both applications, resulting in a fully certified alternator system.
+The next step is to complete the detailed design work for the clutch unit and agree the design with Ricado.
+We will then install this modification on the locomotive and accumulate between 1,000 and 2,000 miles of running before the end of 2026.
+This will allow Ricardo to confirm that the solution performs as intended and to formally approve the design, resulting in a fully certified alternator system.

 Show Your Support

-The initial design being proven will be fitted to the P2, and all donations to Phase One of this project will be directed specifically to the design of the P2 ADA.
-We need to raise £15,000 in a short timescale to give the engineering team the opportunity to implement the changes and fully prove the technology before the end of the year.
+The ADA Design Club will fund the design modifications, testing and completion of certification.
+We need to raise £15,000 in a short timescale to give the engineering team the opportunity to implement the changes required and fully prove the technology before the end of the year.
 This equates to 15 supporters each donating £1,000, making this a highly exclusive mini-club!

-All donations are ring-fenced to the phase you choose, with funds allocated directly to the locomotive concerned.
-Throughout the project, our Electrical Engineering Director, Rob Morland, will provide detailed updates for donors, keeping you informed of progress, trials and the engineering challenges overcome along the way.
+Throughout the project, our Electrical Engineering Director will provide detailed updates for donors, keeping you informed of progress, trials and the engineering challenges overcome along the way.
 This is a targeted and practical mini-club, and your support will make a substantial difference to the success of this project.

-If you would like to support No. 2007 Prince of Wales by joining The ADA Mini-Club then please either complete the on-line forms in section 1 or download the forms in section 2 below:
+If you would like to support No. 2007 Prince of Wales by joining The ADA Design Club then please either complete the on-line forms in section 1 or download the forms in section 2 below:

 Section 1: on-line donation